It’s Friday before Mother’s Day, so Happy Working Mother’s Day!

 As my fav Girl Scouts (Heart of the South) report, every day fifty-two million women in the United States balance the demands of motherhood and careers.
 Just like I try to.
 Women now make up more of the workforce than ever before, and with 70% of the total female workforce having children under the age of 18, these women on average put in 98-hour work week factoring in work and home duties.
 That was before the current pandemic challenged time constraints and the stretching of talent for everyone in the workforce.

-Countless working mothers now bear the added weight of becoming a tutors to their children and setting up virtual office spaces or still going into an essential business (here’s looking at you female doctors, pharmacists and super-market cashiers, only to name a few!
+Countless working mothers now bear the added weight of becoming tutors to their children and setting up virtual office spaces, or still showing up to work at essential businesses (here’s looking at you female doctors, pharmacists or super-market cashiers, only to name a few)!
 Not to mention the stress of job security, health of families and friends, and countless other worries.

 Here’s to all us Working Moms who meet the deadlines and sign up to carpool.
 Here’s to all us Moms who lead team meetings and then help with homework.
 Here’s to all us Working Moms who give our soul to our families, and show up to give back to the Community.
 We are beyond Working Motherhood, Momma.
 We are practically Superheroes!